williamDalston/schrodingers-cat-website/content/articles/qc-series-000.md

 For nearly a century, quantum mechanics has revealed a world that's fundamentally strange.
 A world where particles exist in multiple places at once.
 Where observation seems to create reality.
 Where particles can be mysteriously connected across vast distances, instantaneously.

-It's a world that doesn't just challenge our intuitions—it shatters them.
+It's a world that doesn't just challenge our intuitions it shatters them.

 At the same time, consciousness remains our deepest puzzle.
 Why does information processing in your brain feel like *something*?
 Why do you experience the warmth of sunshine, the taste of coffee, the feeling of being *you*?

 Classical physics has no answer.
 It can describe your neurons firing.
 It can map information flow.
-But it can't explain why any of that comes with an inner experience—why there's a "you" experiencing it all.
+But it can't explain why any of that comes with an inner experience why there's a "you" experiencing it all.

 **What if these two mysteries are connected?**